Sneezing after Running

 Vasomotor rhinitis

-Some people have a condition called vasomotor rhinitis, which is characterized by abnormal responsiveness to triggers like temperature changes, exercise, or strong odors.
-This can result in exercise-induced sneezing as your nasal nerves overreact to the physical activity.
+Some people have a condition called vasomotor rhinitis.
+This is characterized by an abnormal response to changes such as temperature changes, doing exercise, or smelling strong odors.
+This can also be a factor in causing exercise-induced sneezing.
+Basically, annoyingly, your nose reacting to you doing physical activity.

 sneezing after running